rotellini9809/mjlab/docs/installation_guide.md

 > backend for evaluation — stay tuned for updates.

 > **Note on Windows**: As warp/mujoco-warp is supported on Windows, Windows
-> compatibility is possible with mjlab.
+> compatibility is available with mjlab.
 Core functionality (e.g. the demo and train
-> scripts) works natively.
-However, some tests of utility tests currently fail on
+> scripts) has been tested, but support for Windows should be considered
-> Windows, which is being investigated.
-Another option Windows users may consider
+> experimental.
+Windows users may also consider WSL as an option.
-> is using WSL, which passes the tests.
 ---

 ## ⚠️ Beta Status